hawkoli1987/Megatron-Bridge/docs/training/peft-config.md

-# Parameter-Efficient Fine-Tuning (PEFT)
+# Parameter-Efficient Fine-Tuning (PEFT) Configuration

+This guide explains how to configure and use PEFT in Megatron Bridge—covering LoRA and DoRA, required checkpoints, example configurations, and the internal design and training workflow—so you can integrate, scale, and checkpoint adapters efficiently.

+## Model Customization

-Customizing models enables you to adapt a general pre-trained models to a specific use case or domain.
-This process results in a fine-tuned model that benefits from the extensive pretraining data, while also yielding more accurate outputs for the specific downstream task.
-Model customization is achieved through supervised fine-tuning and falls into two popular categories:
+Customizing models enables you to adapt a general pre-trained model to a specific use case or domain.
+This process produces a fine-tuned model that retains the broad knowledge from pretraining while delivering more accurate outputs for targeted downstream tasks.

-- Full-Parameter Fine-Tuning, which is referred to as Supervised Fine-Tuning (SFT)

-- Parameter-Efficient Fine-Tuning (PEFT)
+Model customization is typically achieved through supervised fine-tuning, which falls into two main approaches: Full-Parameter Fine-Tuning, known as Supervised Fine-Tuning (SFT), and Parameter-Efficient Fine-Tuning (PEFT).

-In SFT, all of the model parameters are updated to produce outputs that are adapted to the task.
+In SFT, all model parameters are updated to align the model’s outputs with the task-specific requirements.
+This approach often yields the highest performance but can be computationally intensive.

-PEFT, on the other hand, tunes a much smaller number of parameters which are inserted into the base model at strategic locations.
-When fine-tuning with PEFT, the base model weights remain frozen, and only the adapter modules are trained.
-As a result, the number of trainable parameters is significantly reduced, often to less than 1%.
+PEFT, by contrast, updates only a small subset of parameters that are inserted into the base model at strategic locations.
+The base model weights remain frozen, and only the adapter modules are trained.
+This significantly reduces the number of trainable parameters—often to less than 1%—while still achieving near-SFT levels of accuracy.

-While SFT often yields the best possible results, PEFT methods can often achieve nearly the same degree of accuracy, while significantly reducing the computational cost.
-As language models continue to grow in size, PEFT is gaining popularity due to its lightweight requirements on training hardware.
+As language models continue to grow in size, PEFT is gaining popularity for its efficiency and minimal hardware demands, making it a practical choice for many real-world applications.

-## Configuration
+## PEFT Configuration

 PEFT is configured as an optional attribute in `ConfigContainer`: